-HACCP Process: \\\\\1 - No Cook \\\\\2 - Cook & Same Day Serve \\\\\3 - Cook, Cool, Reheat, Serve \\\\\4 - SOP Controlled
+HACCP Process: 1 - No Cook 2 - Cook & Same Day Serve 3 - Cook, Cool, Reheat, Serve 4 - SOP Controlled

-Ingredients 25 Servings 50 Servings Directions Dry chickpeas 4 2/3 cups 9 1/3 cups To cook chickpeas ahead of time: Using a colander, rinse dry chickpeas with running water.
+Ingredients 25 Servings 50 Servings Directions Dry chickpeas 4 2/3 cups 9 1/3 cups 1.
+To cook chickpeas ahead of time: Using a colander, rinse dry chickpeas with run- Olive oil 1 Tbsp 3/4 tsp 3 Tbsp ning water.
 Add chickpeas to a medium-large bowl and add water (25 servings: 14 cups, 50 servings: 1 3/4 gal).
 Cover bowl and leave chickpeas to soak for about 16 hours.
 After soaking, drain off chickpea water and add chickpeas to a large pot along with twice as much water as chickpeas.
-Bring to a boil on the stovetop and Olive oil 1 Tbsp 3/4 tsp 3 Tbsp Salt 1 tsp 2 tsp reduce to a strong simmer for 1 1/2 - 2 hours.
+Bring to a boil on the stovetop and reduce to a strong simmer for 1 1/2 - 2 hours.
 Taste test a couple chickpeas to check if they are done.
 Chickpeas should no longer be mealy, but not yet mushy either.
-Cumin 1 tsp 2 tsp 2.
+Salt 1 tsp 2 tsp Cumin 1 tsp 2 tsp 2.
 Drain the chickpeas, shaking off as much water as possible.
 3. Preheat oven to 375°F. Paprika 1 tsp 2 tsp 4.
 Line a baking sheet with parchment paper and pour the chickpeas onto the sheet, making sure they are spread out.
 Garlic powder 1 tsp 2 tsp 5.
 Pat dry with a paper towel.
 6. Bake for 30 minutes total.
 Halfway through baking time, shake the pan so the chickpeas turn over.
 The peas should sound like rocks rolling when well roasted.
 7. Mix dry seasonings into a large bowl.
 8. As soon as the chickpeas are done baking, pour into large bowl, add olive oil.
 9. Shake the bowl so all the chickpeas are coated with oil.
 10. Pour chickpeas into the bowl with the seasonings.
 11. Shake the bowl so all the chickpeas are coated with seasonings.
 12. Serve immediately at room temperature, or store in a covered container.